Cappuccino

 "How is this different from a latte?"

-Cappuccinos contain much more foam and less liquid milk.
-This makes the coffee flavor feel stronger and the texture lighter, while lattes feel creamier and milder.
+Cappuccinos contain more foam and less liquid milk, making the coffee flavor feel stronger and the texture lighter.
 Compare them side-by-side: latte vs cappuccino.

 "How is this different from a flat white?"

-Flat whites contain very little foam and use more liquid milk.
-This creates a smoother texture where the espresso and milk blend together, while cappuccinos feel lighter because of the thicker foam layer.
+Flat whites contain very little foam and more liquid milk, creating a smoother, more integrated texture.
+Cappuccinos feel lighter because of the thicker foam layer.

 "Why does it come in a smaller cup?"

 Traditional cappuccinos are served in smaller cups because the balance of espresso, milk, and foam works best in a compact size.
-Larger versions at some chains are often closer to lattes with extra foam.
+Larger versions often resemble lattes with extra foam.

 📌 Good to Know

-Because foam is mostly air, it takes up space in the cup without adding much weight.
-That’s why a cappuccino can feel surprisingly light in your hand even when the drink is prepared correctly.
+Cappuccinos are defined by their foam structure as much as their ingredients.
+Because foam is mostly air, it increases the volume of the drink without adding much weight.
+This is why a cappuccino can feel light in your hand while still delivering a strong coffee flavor.

 🌍 Regional Notes